hfm/puppet-tinyproxy/README.md

 - `log_file`: Specify the log file.
 Type is Optional[String].
 Default: '/var/log/tinyproxy/tinyproxy.log'.
 - `use_syslog`: Whether tinyproxy uses syslog instead of a log file.
 This parameter and `$log_file` are mutually exclusive.
 Type is Boolean.
 Default: false.
 - `pid_file`: Specify the pid file.
 Type is String.
 Default: '/var/run/tinyproxy/tinyproxy.pid'.
+- `use_xtinyproxy`: Whether tinyproxy include the 'X-Tinyproxy' header.
+Type is Boolean.
+Default: false.
 - `max_clients`: Specify maximum number of clients can be connected at the same time.
 Type is Integer.
 Default: 100.
 - `min_spare_servers`: Specify the lower limit for the number of spare servers which should be available.
 Type is Integer.
 Default: 5.
 - `max_spare_servers`: Specify the upper limit for the number of spare servers which should be available.
 Type is Integer.
 Default: 20.